Ontario Rugby Football Union

 The Ontario Rugby Football Union (ORFU) was an early amateur Canadian football league comprising teams in the Canadian province of Ontario.
-The ORFU was founded on Saturday, January 6, 1883 and in 1903 became the first major competition to adopt the Burnside rules, from which the modern Canadian football code would evolve.
+The ORFU was founded on Saturday, January 6, 1883, and in 1903 it became the first major competition to adopt the Burnside rules, from which the modern Canadian football code would evolve.

 History

 W. A. Hewitt was vice-president of the ORFU for the 1905 and 1906 seasons, and a representative of the Toronto Argonauts.
 He sought for ORFU to have uniform rules of play with the Canadian Rugby Union (CRU), with a preference to use the snap-back system of play used in Ontario.
 When the CRU did not adopt the system, his motion was approved for the ORFU to adopt the CRU rules in 1906.
 In December 1906, The Gazette reported that a proposal originated from Ottawa for the ORFU and the Quebec Rugby Football Union to merge, which would allow for higher calibre of play and create rivalries.
 Hewitt helped organize the meeting which established the Interprovincial Rugby Football Union (IRFU) in 1907.

 For most of the first half of the 20th century, the ORFU was one of the stronger unions in Canada, and its champion was a frequent fixture in the Grey Cup even as the game became increasingly professionalized in the 1930s.

 During World War II, the Ontario-based military teams played in the ORFU, filling the gap during the suspension of play by the IRFU (Toronto Navy – H.M.C.S.
 York played out of Varsity Stadium, using the Toronto Argonauts' equipment and uniforms.)
 The Toronto RCAF Hurricanes were the last amateur team to win the Grey Cup in 1942.
 Many from the ranks of the military teams in the ORFU became stars in the CFL after the war.